ThatGeoGuy/ENGO500/_posts/2014-04-05-Improving-prototype-usability.markdown

 	$ mkdir ~/bin
 	$ cd ~/bin

-Create and edit the script
+Create and edit the script as root:

-	# sudo nano script_auto_run
+	# nano script_auto_run

+The script should read:

 	#!/bin/bash
 	# Script to start our application
 	echo "Doing autorun script..."
 	sudo /path/to/script &

-Making the script executable
+Make the script executable (again, as root)

 	# chmod +x script_auto_run

-Setting the script to run
+Lastly, make the following edits as root to /etc/rc.local

 	# nano /etc/rc.local